Xiaofei-it/Hermes/README.md

 Hermes is a smart, novel and easy-to-use framework for Android Inter-Process Communication (IPC).
 In this framework, you can use IPC even if you do not understand the underneath principle of Android IPC.

-Please click [HERE](https://github.com/Xiaofei-it/Hermes-IPC-Demo) to see the dome.
+Please click [HERE](https://github.com/Xiaofei-it/Hermes-IPC-Demo) to see the demo.

 ##Features